Virtual Autism: What is it and how can it be controlled?

 For some, technology is a big part of our lives.
 Since COVID, so much has changed where being on a screen to learn, talk and play was the norm.
 Now, transitioning off and go back to every day tasks has been a challenge for some.
 Having the internet in the palm of our hands, getting engulfed in tablets, computers, gaming consoles etc. can do more damage than you think, especially if not properly monitored.
 Managing it can be very challenging as children crave it, “need” it and struggle when they are not on it.

 According to a study conducted by Marius Theodore Zamfir, a clinical psychologist from Spiru Haret University in Romania, young children (4-6 months old) were exposed to 4-6 hours of screen time a day.
-By 6 months, the parents starting to recognize their children’s behaviors increase: not hearing, not recognizing their parents voices, demonstrated repetitive behaviors and just seems to be in their own little bubble.
+By 6 months, the parents were starting to recognize their children’s behaviors increase: not hearing, not recognizing their parents voices, demonstrated repetitive behaviors and just seem to be in their own little bubble.
 Once the screens were taken away 100%, parents noticed rapid changes in their behaviors.

-Not old do we need to limit the time spent on it but it is vital that we are being mindful of what they are watching and what we are doing before and after to help them regulate their nervous systems so these behaviors do not get worse.
+Not only do we need to limit the time spent on it but it is vital that we are being mindful of what they are watching and what we are doing before and after to help them regulate their nervous systems so these behaviors do not get worse.

 HOW is this affecting your child’s development?